anan-123/river-crossing-game/README.md

 For the next level the previous score of the player will be added.

-The timer will continue with previous value for each player
+The timer will continue with previous value for each player.

 If any of the players touches an obstacle the player dies and the next player plays.

-Only if both players finish the level without dying the level increases (the speed of moving obstacles increases) else they will relay the same level.
+Only if both players finish the level without dying the level increases (the speed of moving obstacles increases) else they will replay the same level.

 Game continues until the player wishes to close the window